samuelfay/SchoborgFBVE-Notebook/SchoborgFBVE.md

 This notebook provides background for the project and explains how volume is estimated for a fly brain.
 Then, I will go into the code structure while explaining which strategies worked and what I wasn't able to get working.

+## Contact

+If you have any questions about anything in this project, please feel free to contact me at smafay6 AT gmail.com.
+You can also contact Lars Kotthoff, the mentor of the project, at larsko AT uwyo.edu.

 ## Background

 Todd Schoborg is a professor in the Department of Molecular Biology at the University of Wyoming.
 He uses the fruit fly, Drosophila melanogaster, as a model organism to study particular genes involved in the control of brain growth.
 Mutations of these genes result in a small brain phenotype referred to as microcephaly.
 One useful metric in measuring the size of a fly's brain is its volume, which can be determined from micro-CT scans of the fly's head.